How to solve problems before they happen from the bestselling author of Made to Stick

 Members can log on to see our interview with Dan Heath as he summarises key concepts in Upstream - How to Solve Problems Before They Happen.

-If you'd like to increase your professional development, The Growth Faculty virtual masterclasses Time For Transformation make learning and development entertaining and easy.
+If you'd like to increase your professional development, The Growth Faculty virtual masterclasses Time For Transformation and blockbuster virtual events make learning and development entertaining and easy.
 Ensure your team are trained to pivot, adapt and innovate in these unprecedented times.
 See who's up next.